-Should have age affirmation page unless they are in an area that is restricted to LPA (eg Clubs or bars) or controlled by a person over LDA.
-If controlled by a person they must ensure that anyone using the system is over the legal drinking age.
+Should have AAP unless they are in an area that is restricted to LPA (e.g., Clubs or bars) or controlled by a person over LDA.
+If controlled by a person, they must ensure that anyone using the system is over the legal drinking age.